ZOE Broadcasting Network: Recent developments

-On April 24, 2019, GMA Network/Citynet Network Marketing and Productions announced that it will terminate its blocktime agreement with ZOE Broadcasting after June 2, 2019.
-The split comes after the release of GMA's 2018 financial report which declared the increasing lease payments that the network contributes to ZOE for the past three years in exchange of operating DZOE-TV (from ₱899.89 million in 2016 to almost a billion pesos in 2018).
+On April 24, 2019, GMA Network/Citynet Network Marketing and Productions announced that it will terminate its blocktime agreement with ZOE Broadcasting Network after June 2, 2019.
+The split comes after the release of GMA's 2018 financial report, which declared the increasing lease payments that the network contributes to ZOE for the past three years in exchange of operating DZOE-TV (from ₱899.89 million in 2016 to almost a billion pesos in 2018).
 Third-party sources reported that Channel 11 would run as a full-power analog satellite of DZOZ-DTV after the termination of the agreement, but ZOE has no official statement yet on its future plans.
 The termination took effect in two phases: all of ZOE's in-house programs were pulled out from GMA & GMA News TV's programming by June 3; and a day after, GMA News TV Manila's intellectual unit (master control, sales, and employees) transferred to Citynet's DWDB-TV for the remainder of the analog broadcast run.

-To continue GMA Manila's digital television broadcast, DZBB-TV and its GMA News TV (now GTV) subchannel are reported to transfer to UHF channel 15 (479.143 MHz), which the National Telecommunications Commission, through a memorandum circular in 2016, authorized to operate as part of NTC's plans to license digital channels 14-20 for major TV broadcasts.
+To continue GMA Manila's digital television broadcast, DZBB-TV and its GMA News TV subchannel are reported to transfer to UHF channel 15 (479.143 MHz), which the National Telecommunications Commission, through a memorandum circular in 2016, authorized to operate as part of NTC's plans to license digital channels 14-20 for major TV broadcasts.

-On June 22, 2020, ZOE Broadcasting Network broke their record as the first broadcasting company who officially switched and migrated to digital broadcast when they managed to re-air Light TV back on analog broadcast via its flagship TV station VHF 11, one year after GMA News TV (now GTV) moved its operations via UHF 27.
+On June 22, 2020, ZOE Broadcasting Network broke their record as the first broadcasting company who officially switched and migrated to digital broadcast when they managed to re-air Light TV back on analog broadcast, this time via its flagship TV station VHF 11, one year after GMA News TV moved its operations via UHF 27 until February 21, 2021, when the channel relaunched as GTV the next day.
 4 days later, however, the analog simulcast was short-lived and was replaced with Christian programming content while still conducting its test broadcast.
 It is rumored to be part of marketing the channel for either airtime/blocktime or for channel leasing.

-On October 10, 2025, Light TV migrated to the 16:9 anamorphic widescreen format.
+On December 15, 2025, Light TV migrated to the 16:9 anamorphic widescreen format.
 The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
+On the same day, it launched its refreshed logo.

 Partnership deal with ABS-CBN

-Beginning in 2017, ZOE and ABS-CBN Corporation, which had lost its broadcast franchise, negotiated the possibility of either leasing of Channel 11's airtime or a network merger.
+Beginning in 2017, ZOE and ABS-CBN Corporation, whose broadcast franchise the latter had lost in the network's shutdown, negotiated the possibility of either leasing Channel 11's airtime or a network merger.
 On October 10, 2020, the companies premiered the Channel 11 rebrand of ZOE TV as A2Z.
 The new channel airs shows and movies produced by ABS-CBN as well as religious shows from Light TV, Trinity Broadcasting Network and CBN Asia.

 A month after the new channel's launch, the Philippine National Telecommunications Commission (NTC) reported an investigation into the legality of ABS-CBN and ZOE's blocktime agreement.